sjstretton/screwed/00-Introduction.md

    2. Resistance is associated with perceived concentrated financial losses
    3. Instead, minimise losses whilst maximising the effect and associate that with moral statements of real intent (e.g. 'everyone deserves an affordable home', 'every child deserves a nice planet', 'provide opportunities to mobilise the private sector and people to make the changes we need')

 ## Scope

 The central concern of the book is the use of the tax system for public benefit: to solve the critical challenges facing our societies including climate change, poverty and the complexity, avoidance and evasion in our taxation and welfare systems.
 The book proposes a simple and effective tax and social security system to solve these problems and to enhance genuine wealth at the level of the individual, community, nation state and planet.

 We are interested in two other systems in particular that overlap with the tax system: the financial and monetary system, the social security (also known as welfare or 'benefits') system including skills training.
 The examples given relate to the reform of the UK tax and welfare system, but the ideas herein are intended to be applicable to most societies around the world.
 Out of scope is the detail of the benefits system and the detailed technicalities of how some taxes work at the moment.
 We keep it to the broad scale big picture more than the accounting of taxes, although we do cover some implementation choices.

 We are fundamentally interested in an economy that is fit for our children.

-## An Economy Fit For Our Children
+## An Economy Fit for Our Children

 There has been tremendous technological progress and economic growth.
 But we still have problems.
 Those problems can perhaps be described as on one hand economic insecurity and on the other hand damaging our ecological environment.
-Thus we need an economics that not only considers the parts of the economy that are additive (growth economics), but also those that are fixed (distribution economics) and those that are subtractable (environmental economics).
+Thus, we need an economics that not only considers the parts of the economy that are additive (growth economics), but also those that are fixed (distribution economics) and those that are subtractable (environmental economics).

 What would an economy fit for our children look like?
 I think it would have two important aspects.
-Firstly the beautiful things that require care, like the natural environment, would be preserved.
-Second, the limited things would not be
+Firstly, the beautiful things that require care, like the natural environment, would be preserved.
+Second, the limited things would not be preserved.

 This book is about economics for a certain type of world.
-In this world there are some goods that can be added to, either in quantity or quality; there are some goods that are fundamentally fixed; and there some goods that can be degraded or destroyed.By 'goods' I mean broadly useful natural or artificial things.
+In this world, there are some goods that can be added to, either in quantity or quality; there are some goods that are fundamentally fixed; and there are some goods that can be degraded or destroyed.
+By 'goods' I mean broadly useful natural or artificial things.
 These positive, limited or negative things can apply to both public and private goods.

 Environmental economists distinguish between goods that are *excludible* and those that are *rival*.
 Related to rivalness is *subtractiblity*.
 So pure public goods are non-rival and non-excludable.
 Club goods (for example watching a pay-per-view sports match) are non-rival (it doesn't cost anything for someone extra to watch it) but excludible.
 Common pool resources are rival but non-excludible.
 They are also subtractable.